-A Straumann implant can be placed with the handpiece or manually with the Ratchet.
+A Straumann® implant can be placed with the Handpiece or manually with the Ratchet.
 A maximum speed of 15 rpm is recommended.

-Note: Straumann® Bone Level Tapered Implants must be rotationally oriented for both, handpiece and Ratchet insertion (see Step 4).
+Note: Straumann® Bone Level Tapered Implants must be rotationally oriented for both, Handpiece and Ratchet insertion (see Step 4).

-The following instructions show how a Straumann® Bone Level Tapered Implant \varnothing 2.9 mm SC is placed with the Ratchet and/or handpiece.
+The following instructions show how a Straumann® Bone Level Tapered Implant $\varnothing$ 2.9 mm SC is placed with the Ratchet and/or Handpiece.

-For narrow interdental spaces, new adapters with an outer diameter of 4.0 mm will be available for both Ratchet and handpiece that will fit the new Loxim^m for the Straumann^e Bone Level Tapered \varnothing 2.9 mm SC.
+For narrow interdental spaces, new adapters with an outer diameter of 4.0 mm will be available for both Ratchet and Handpiece that will fit the Loxim® for the Straumann® Bone Level Tapered $\varnothing$ 2.9 mm SC.

-5.3.1 Transfer piece
+5.3.1 Transfer Piece

-The Bone Level Tapered Implants are delivered with the LoximTM Transfer Piece, which is connected to the implant with a snap-in mounting.
+Bone Level Tapered Implants are delivered with the Loxim® Transfer Piece, which is connected to the implant with a snap-in mounting.

+Features Benefits

-Features Benefits Snap-in mounting for easy handling without counter-maneuvering Blue color for high visibility Compact dimensions for easy access Height markings for correct implant placement Pre-determined breaking point avoids bone overcompression
+Snap-in mounting for easy handling without counter-maneuvering

+Blue color for high visibility

+Compact dimensions for easy access

+Height markings for correct implant placement

+Pre-determined breaking point avoids bone overcompression

+1